Single-photon emitters and spin-photon interfaces in silicon: Practical scalability

 \subsubsection{Quantum sensing}

-Quantum sensing describes the use of a quantum system or quantum phenomena to perform a measurement of a physical quantity~\cite{degen_quantum_2017}.
-It has reached a high level of maturity in both atomic and solid-state platforms.
-The latter are typically based on color centers such as nitrogen-vacancy centers in diamond, where single-emitter sensitivity and robustness at room temperature are well established.
-Thus, the primary remaining challenge for quantum sensing is not single-emitter performance but scalability: increasing spatial coverage, parallelism, and integration while maintaining sensitivity, and leveraging large entangled many-body states for enhanced sensitivity.
+Quantum sensing describes the use of a quantum system or quantum phenomena to perform measurements of a physical quantity~\cite{degen_quantum_2017, pirandola_advances_2018}.
+It has reached a high level of maturity in photonic, atomic, and solid-state platforms, with applications ranging from biophysics~\cite{aslam_quantum_2023} to fundamental physics research, including the exploration of novel constituents of matter~\cite{ye_essay_2024}.
+Solid-state quantum sensors are typically based on the spin of color centers such as nitrogen-vacancy centers in diamond~\cite{barry_sensitivity_2020} or emitters in van-der-Waals materials~\cite{fang_quantum_2024}, where single-emitter sensitivity and robustness at room temperature are well established.
+In these and related systems, the key challenge for quantum sensing is not single-emitter performance but scalability: increasing spatial coverage, parallelism, and integration while maintaining sensitivity.

 While many different solid-state platforms are being explored, silicon-based systems may offer a complementary pathway toward scalable sensing architectures.
 Dense arrays of emitters integrated with photonic routing and low-loss microwave structures would enable parallel, spatially resolved measurements and on-chip signal processing.
-To this end, the key requirements are reproducible emitter formation, stable spin control, and scalable readout.
-In addition, operation at elevated temperatures may be favorable for practical applications.
-In contrast, optical coherence or deterministic photon-mediated interactions may be less critical than in other quantum applications.
+Clearly, optical coherence or deterministic photon-mediated interactions may be less critical in such applications.
+Instead, the key requirements are reproducible emitter formation, stable spin control, and scalable readout.
+In this context, a key limitation of the emitters discussed in this article is that long spin coherence times require cryogenic conditions.
+Instead, operating at elevated temperatures would be favorable for practical or biological applications~\cite{aslam_quantum_2023}.
+With the currently known emitters, this is only possible in case optical properties are used instead of spin states.
+A first example based on Er:Si is temperature measurements in silicon nanostructures up to ambient temperature~\cite{sandholzer_luminescence_2025}.
+However, this relied on fluorescence changes rather than quantum coherence.

+However, the requirement of room-temperature operation can be --- and likely has to be -- dropped when targeting the second key open challenge of quantum sensing: The use of large entangled states to push sensor sensitivity to its ultimate limits.
+Here, the vision is to leverage advances in quantum information science to define and advance the frontiers of measurement physics, opening new possibilities for both applied and fundamental physics~\cite{ye_essay_2024}.
+Implementing such systems, including distributed measurement approaches, puts stringent demands on the qubits coherence.
+The detailed requirements will depend on the specific application and protocol, but will be very similar to those encountered in quantum information processing, which will be discussed in the following sections.